|

 Feedback Regarding Photograph - M

-This was formerly a German wagon belonging to DB (Deutsche Bundesbahn).
+This was formerly a West German wagon belonging to DB (Deutsche Bundesbahn).

 Mystery Photograph - L